So you want to start a blog, but you’re not quite sure how to choose a profitable blog topic.

 DYOB isn’t my first blog.
 Femtrepreneur.com is not Mariah Coz’s first blog. byRegina.com is not Regina Anaejionu’s first blog either.

 At some point, you may even get bored with your topic and realize it’s not really something you were all that interested in.
-My first blog was about my journey to location independence and minimalism.
+For example, my first blog was about my journey to location independence and minimalism.
 After a few months I realized that I really didn’t want to be a minimalist!
 That’s when I scrapped that blog and started looking for something new to write about.

 5. Be Patient

 Finding the right topic to write about takes lots of love, plenty of experimentation, and a good amount of time.
 So be patient with yourself and do some discovery work.
-Choosing a blog topic is as much about you as it is about your audience.
+Choosing a profitable blog topic is as much about you and what you can offer as it is about what your audience wants or needs.

 If you’re really stuck, take some advice from a blogger in my Blog Beautiful group.
 This is her response to another member who was struggling with wanting to write about her experience as an expat in Japan as well as her experience with a bullet journal.
 She wasn’t seeing how she could tie the two together.